AlienFruit/pyculator/src/data/example.md

-# Пример Markdown файла
+# Example Markdown File

-Это файл в формате Markdown для тестирования отображения различных типов файлов.
+This is a Markdown format file for testing the display of various file types.